onichandame/central/README.md

 # central

-the central identity API service.
+the central identity API service in a cluster.

 # Author